 Cefn Digoll (SJ 264 058)

-The hill is a part of the Cefn Digoll range, which is situated in the north-eastern part of Mid and West Wales (Region B, Sub-Region B1), and is positioned above the A 483 and the village of Trewern to its north and the town of Y Trallwng (Welshpool) to its west north-west.
+The hill is a part of the Cefn Digoll range, this group of hills is situated in the north-eastern part of Mid and West Wales (Region B, Sub-Region B1), and is positioned above the A 483 road and the village of Trewern to its north and the town of Y Trallwng (Welshpool) to its west north-west.

 |The summit of Cefn Digoll|